mike-ward/waywards/_posts/2017-06-03-on-board-water-softener.md

 make a small plywood receiver that holds the bottom of the tank in place.

-I also had to buy an extra length of water hose, a standard male water fitting and some hardware to splice into to existing line.
+I also bought an extra length of water hose, a standard male water fitting and hardware to splice into to existing line.
 This will be different depending on your configuration.
 To secure the tank, I used a heavy-duty rubber shock cord.